Anemia is when your blood has too

 liver, especially dark meat.

 Fish.
-Shellfish, including
+Shellfish, including (fully

-lower in mercury.
+mercury.
 These include salmon, shrimp, pollock, cod, tilapia, tuna (light

 canned), and catfish.
 Don’t eat fish with high levels of mercury, such as tilefish